motion28/meal-deck/README.md

 **NEW Deployment on Render: https://mealdeck.onrender.com/**

+(Please allow up to 30 seconds to load)

 Utilizes ElephantSQL (PostgreSQL) database.

-OLD Heroku Deployment Link **no longer works due to removal of free plan for PostgreSQL.**
+OLD Heroku Deployment Link **no longer works due to removal of free plan for Heroku and Heroku database.**

 ~~Heroku Deployment: https://rocky-basin-61067.herokuapp.com/~~

 If you get an url error when trying to log in via google, press back and try again.
 Sometimes Google API is slow for some reason.